ashur-k/RR-Clothes/README.md

 3. There is JavaScript error on product detail page which has no visible impact on functioning of product detail page.
 I am aware of that error and suppose to correct in update release of software.
 4. Favicon error is still not resolved, I have decided to resolve it in future release of RR-Cloth.
 5. I want to write JavaScript/jQuery code where first item in product variant is selected automatically when its size changes on product details, I didn’t have enough time to write and test code.
 For current use, a message has been added for the users to ensure that the product is selected.
+6. Size guide is last minute addition to RR-Clothes this part of site is in development.
+In future update sizes guides are going to be displayed more dynamically and appropriately with updated styling.

 # Technologies used